svianac/learning-notes/k8s-mastery.md

 ## Definitions service, pod, namespace
 - service: It is a stable endpoint to connect to "something".
 - pod: It is a group of containers running together and resources.
-- namespaces: Allows us to segregate resoures and isolate them.
+- namespaces: Allows us to segregate resource and isolate them.

 ## get and namespace